 - Delivering a high-quality and best product to customers within a short lead time requires a basic understanding of the economics of building systems.

-- SAFe encourages people to use a framework that applies systems thinking to three primary areas, namely the solution or product, the organization building the system, and the value streams.
+- SAFe encourages people to use a framework that applies systems thinking to three primary areas: the solution or product, the organization building the system, and the value streams.

-- It is better to maintain multiple design options and requirements for a longer period in the development cycle.
+- It is better to maintain multiple design options and requirements for a more extended period in the development cycle.

-- Developing products incrementally in a series of short iterations mitigates potential risks and enables faster customer feedback.
+- Developing products incrementally in short iterations mitigates potential risks and enables faster customer feedback.

 - It is a shared responsibility of a business owner, developers, and customers to ensure that the investment in the product under development results in good economic value.